goooseman/devsparks-blog/SPEC.md

 ```
 YEAR

-hack title (date)
+hack title (date) (tags inline)
 ```

-Here is some sample code to list items:
+Here is some sample code to list items, but change order of date and add tags:

 ```
 {{ range (where .Site.RegularPages "Type" "in" (slice "hacks")).GroupByDate "2006" }}